livekit/egress/README.md

 # LiveKit Egress

-Record or stream your LiveKit rooms
+WebRTC is fantastic for last-mile media delivery, but interoperability with other services can be challenging.
+An application may want to do things like store a session for future playback, relay a stream to a CDN, or process a track through a transcription service – workflows where media travels through a different system or protocol.
+LiveKit Egress is the solution to these interoperability challenges.
+It provides a consistent set of APIs that gives you universal export of your LiveKit sessions and tracks.

-## How it works
+## Capabilities

+1. **Room composite** for exporting an entire room.
+2. **Track composite** for exporting synchronized tracks of a single participant.
+3. **Track egress** for exporting individual tracks.

 Depending on your request type, the egress service will either launch a web template in Chrome and connect to the room (room composite requests), or it will use the sdk directly (track and track composite requests).
-It uses GStreamer to encode, and can output to a file or to one or more streams.
+Irrespective of method used, when moving between protocols, containers or encodings, LiveKit's egress service will automatically transcode streams for you using GStreamer.

 ## Supported Output